pnp/blog/content/post/microsoft-graph-fundamentals-learning-path-module-3.md

 Our goal is to insert a user profile in our app that we already used in the last module.
-We will need to authenticate our user using Microsoft identity and receive an access token and call Microsoft Graph API with this token. - If you now wonder, \'wait, but why?\' it\'s a good idea to reread part 2 of my summary or do the last module.
+We will need to authenticate our user using Microsoft identity and receive an access token and call Microsoft Graph API with this token. - If you now wonder, 'wait, but why?' it's a good idea to reread part 2 of my summary or do the last module.